iJazer/UA-WebApi-StarterKit/UaRestClient/csharp/generated/docs/DefaultApi.md

 <a id="transfersubscriptions"></a>
 # **TransferSubscriptions**
-> TransferSubscriptionsResponseMessage TransferSubscriptions (TransferSubscriptionsRequestMessage? transferSubscriptionsRequestMessage = null)
+> TransferSubscriptionsResponse TransferSubscriptions (TransferSubscriptionsRequest? transferSubscriptionsRequest = null)